Parking near the Duomo Milan

 TRAVELER INFORMATION

-Duomo Milan Hours
+Duomo Milan Location

 The main cathedral and the archaeological area are open every day from 9:00 AM to 6:00 PM.
 Duomo Milan’s opening hours are the same…